MSLNZ/Quantity-Value/docs/examples.rst

     print( "Gain =", qresult(gain,volt_per_millivolt) )
     print( "Gain =", qresult(gain,volt_per_volt) )

-The output is (Note, when no preferred unit is given (the first case), units are simplified.)
+The output is (Note, when no preferred unit is given (the first case), units are simplified to a dimensionless quantity.)

 .. code-block:: pycon